syncfusion-content/maui-docs/MAUI/Segmented-Control/right-to-left.md

 ---
 layout: post
 title: Right To Left FlowDirection in .NET MAUI Segmented control | Syncfusion
-description: Learn about Right To Left support in Syncfusion .NET MAUI Segmented (SfSegmented) control in mobile and desktop applications from a single shared codebase.
+description: Learn about Right To Left support in Syncfusion .NET MAUI Segmented control (SfSegmentedControl).
-platform: maui
+platform: .NET MAUI
-control: SfSegmentedControl
+control: Segmented (SfSegmented) control
 documentation: ug
 ---

-# Right To Left Flow Direction in .NET MAUI Segmented (SfSegmented) control
+# Right To Left Flow Direction in .NET MAUI Segmented control (SfSegmentedControl)

-The `SfSegmentedControl` supports changing the flow direction of the text to the right-to-left direction by setting the `FlowDirection` to `RightToLeft`.
+The `SfSegmentedControl` supports changing the flow direction of items rendering in the right-to-left direction by setting the `FlowDirection` to `RightToLeft`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}